Protecting Tower Climbers

 Climber certifications from each safety authority are incorporated, maintained, monitored, and validated by NA&TSC.

 The wireless industry is currently lacking enforcement for a safety program that fully protects climbers from falls and injuries as well as protecting all other workers that must perform their duties near wireless antennas.

 FCC and OSHA have unrealistic tasks of enforcing health and safety laws and regulations

-OSHA and the FCC each have a responsibility to enforce their respective health and safety laws as it pertains to the wireless telecommunication industry.
+OSHA and the FCC each have a responsibility to enforce their respective health and safety compliance laws as it pertains to the wireless telecommunication industry.
 Unfortunately, both agencies have the unrealistic tasks of enforcing health and safety laws and regulations with no ability to fund the effort.
-This leaves the nation’s tower climbers potentially exposed to unsafe conditions.
+This leaves the nation’s tower climbers potentially exposed to unsafe conditions at their worksite.

 The Comprehensive NA&TSC Safety Solution

 NA&TSC globally patented an all-inclusive tower and RF safety system and protocol to address the safety issues facing the tower climbing industry.
 NA&TSC’s gold standard solution offers a neutral third-party approach, which handles the complex coordination challenges associated with multiple service providers and/or municipal agencies sharing the same tower site.

 NA&TSC offers an automated system for monitoring climber training certifications and tower safety procedures at every active communication tower, which provides the accountability currently missing.

 NA&TSC’s solution to tower climber and RF radiation safety is the only verified systematic site-specific safety system in the nation.
 The solution leverages the industry best practices and certification programs developed by other entities in the communications tower industry including DOL/TIRAP, NATE, NWSA and TIA.
 Climber certifications from each safety authority are incorporated, maintained, monitored, and validated by NA&TSC.